mountain/battlefield2/README.md

-# nn-bot: an evolutionary neural-network bot playing Robot Rumble games
+# zot-bot

-The idea of zot-bot is to evolve the bot by itself.
+An evolutionary neural-network bot playing Robot Rumble games

-To run the python code, you need creat a symbol link to rumblebot in the project root.
+To run the python code, you need download rumblebot and creat a symbol link to rumblebot in the project root.

 ## how to run